canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

   - If multiple relations require the same index name, they should all be able to access it.
 - Is not expected to create an index on relation creation.
   - Responsibility for managing an index rests with the requirer application, including creating and removing indices.
+- Is expected to provide the `index` field with the index that has been made available to the Requirer.
 - Is expected to provide unique `username` and `password` fields as Juju Secrets when Requirer provides the `index` field.
 - Is expected to provide the `endpoints` field containing all cluster endpoint addresses in a comma-separated list.
 - Is expected to provide the `version` field describing the installed version number of opensearch.